 Electrified operations on the Caltrain system will occur in stages.
 The first stage will be the electrification of Segment 4 of the PCEP, including a designated test track.
 For clarity, Segment 4 is the southerly most segment of the PCEP.
 Initial electrification will require completion of TPSS 2; completion of the interconnection between PG&E's FMC substation in San Jose and TPSS 2; completion of the OCS system in Segment 4; completion of the signals, communications, and SCADA systems in Segment 4; and testing and commissioning of the above components as well as safety certification of the relevant components.
 Traction power substation #2 (TPSS-2) was electrified on August 27, 2022, and testing of the traction power components is underway.
 The contractor has encountered repeated problems in successfully completing short-circuit testing of the TPS and OCS in Segment 4.
 The schedule for live-wire testing in Segment 4 was placed on-hold while the test failure which occurred on May 20-21, 2023, was reviewed.
 Because the test demonstrated that the protection function operated as planned, JPB and BBII decided to proceed with initial testing of the EMUs on the Santa Clara Drill Track (SCDT), followed by OCS testing on Segment 4 main tracks and at the CEMOF.
 Milestone 1, Segments 3 and 4 available for EMU testing occurred on September 13, 2023, and the burn in of the EMU vehicles has begun.
 The first four (4) EMU trainsets have completed dynamic testing on the SCDT and Segment 4 main tracks.
 The JPB negotiated a change with BBII, its Electrification contractor, to redefine Milestone 1 to include all work in Segments 3 and 4.
-This change has created a 21 mile stretch of electrified track which will permit more efficient burn-in of the EMUs.
-The OCS in the southerly most portion of Segment 4 has been temporarily disconnected to allow replacement of the Guadalupe River bridge.
-The OCS is now scheduled to be re-connected in mid-November 2023.
+This change has created a 21 mile stretch of electrified track which is allowing more efficient burn-in of the EMUs.
+The OCS in the southerly most portion of Segment 4 was temporarily disconnected to allow replacement of the Guadalupe River bridge. alignment was returned to the JPB as of October 21, 2023, and BBII began re-installing the OCS on November 27, 203.
+The work is expected to be completed in mid-December 2023.
 Following the restoration of the OCS, the end-to-end testing of Segments 3 and 4 will be conducted.
-A short-circuit re-test will be conducted following the electrification of Segments 3 and 4.
+The remaining five (5) short-circuit re-test are being scheduled for February 2024.

-The second stage of electrification will include the completion of the remaining Segments 1 and 2, and the individual elements of each, plus the integrated testing, commissioning, and safety certification of the entire project.
+The second stage of electrification includes the completion of the remaining Segments 1 and 2, and the individual elements of each, plus the integrated testing, commissioning, and safety certification of the entire project.
 Final Completion for purposes of the JPB's Core Capacity FFGA requires fourteen (14) seven-car trainsets in weekday revenue service.
-The FFGA has a Required Completion Date (RCD) of August 22, 2022.
-The JPB has proposed a revised RCD of December 31, 2024, in its Recovery Plan dated September 30, 2022.
+The revised FFGA Required Completion Date (RCD) accepted by the FTA is December 31, 2024.
 The JPB is currently forecasting the commencement of Revenue service with its new EMUs on September 26, 2024.
 The JPB has recently concluded that a fleet of sixteen (16) EMU trainsets should be available to reliably provide the fourteen (14) trainsets needed to satisfy the FFGA passenger capacity requirements.
 The JPB is having discussions with Stadler regarding the timing for delivery of the two (2) additional trainsets.
 The JPB has requested a waiver from the FTA related to the required service necessary to satisfy the FFGA core capacity requirements due to the dramatic drop in ridership as a result of the COVID-19 pandemic.
 The waiver request is under consideration.